NeuroTech-Leuven/TheMindWitcher/README.md

 1. **Spell Casting and Horse calling**: EEG signals related to movement and imagined movement are used to call for the player's horse and cast spells within the game.
 2. **Emotion-based Weather Modification**: EEG headset related to the emotions from the player are used to dynamically modify the weather conditions within the game environment.

+The proposed EEG solutions are either "plug-and-play" ready, or require very minimal per-session calibration to maximize user experience.

 For a full overview of the project the following diagram may be of use:

 ![](docs/Overview.svg)